jk-me/top_box_cli/README.md

 ## Usage

+For gem installation:
+  `gem 'top_box'`

+  In main.rb
+  `require 'top_box'
+   TopBox::CLI.new.call`

-Initialize application with command below, then follow on screen prompts.
+For locally cloned repositories, initialize application with command below, then follow on screen prompts.

     $ bin/top_box